 You can identify the safe candidates by closing your eyes and running your fingers across the fabric and design, if you can determine where the design begins, you’re safe.
-This process however, may dull the the tag, so if you have a pristine “Screen Stars” tag, expect it to fade after a bleach wash.
+This process, however, may dull the tag, so if you have a pristine “Screen Stars” tag, expect it to fade after a bleach wash.
 You might consider sealing the tag for the final wash.

-Make sure to add in the manufacturers suggested portion of bleach to the washing machine to bring back the rest of the shirts white luster, otherwise you might end up with a reverse stain.
-This occurs when you eliminate only the stain on a shirt that is ever so slightly off white.
+Make sure to add in the manufacturer’s suggested portion of bleach to the washing machine to bring back the rest of the shirts white luster, otherwise you might end up with a reverse stain.
+This occurs when you eliminate only the stain on a shirt that is ever so slightly off-white.
 Set the washer to warm/hot, with an extra rinse to expunge the fabric of all the bleach.

 We have found this process works wonders on stains that are typically present on new old stock and some organic stains.

-6. Rit and Carbona are fabric rust removers.
+Rit and Carbona are fabric rust removers.
 Why would rust be on a shirt?
 This usually occurs when a t-shirt is on a metal hanger for an extended period of time.
 Humidity causes the hanger to corrode and it leaves rust stains along the shoulder line of the tee.
 Rit does a spectacular job of specifically removing rust, but it’s worth giving these two products a chance to fight other stains as well.
 If you’ve got a stubborn stain on your hands you might as well use everything in your arsenal.

-Spray N Wash and Shout both make regular and extra strength versions of their product.
+Spray N Wash and Shout both make regular and extra-strength versions of their product.
 Why?
 For those days you just feel like fading a stain rather than getting rid of it?
 Skip right to the hardcore version and get to work.
 Shout in particular has a gel concentrate that’s been known to reap some positive results – mainly because of the great scrub brush that’s attached.
 Most detergent companies also manufacture handy pens that are great for on-the-spot relief for protecting your investments.
 They’ll fit conveniently in a purse or the pocket of your jeans.
 And when she asks what’s in your pocket, just say you’re happy to see her.

 If all the previous methods fail you, we highly suggest learning to cope with your stain.
 Try putting some effort into your relationship.
-Eventually you’ll find your stain is a great listener and you just might warm up to it.
-But if you’ve got a shirt that’s blemished beyond wear, you might as well have a go at the following kamakazi methods.
+Eventually, you’ll find your stain is a great listener and you just might warm up to it.
+But if you’ve got a shirt that’s blemished beyond wear, you might as well have a go at the following kamikaze methods.
 They’re rumored to be effective, but we can’t vouch for them – so make sure to thoroughly research the procedures on the net before you begin.

-11. Hairspray can be used on marker and ink.
+People have reported that hairspray can be used on marker and ink.

-12. Milk & vinegar has been reported to fight ink stains.
+Also reportedly good in the battle against ink stains.
 Mix two parts whole milk with one part white vinegar and soak the affected area overnight.
 Hang dry the garment afterward and then wash it as you normally would.